arsfeld/cv/resume.typ

 ]

 #resume-entry(
-  title: "Devops Team Lead",
+  title: "Programming & DevOps Team Lead",
   location: "Montreal, Canada",
-  date: "July 2023 - November 2024",
+  date: "November 2020 - December 2024",
-  description: "Ubisoft (Rainbow Six Mobile)",
+  description: "Ubisoft (Rainbow Six Mobile & Online Services)", )
-)

 #resume-item[
   - Established and led a new DevOps team to centralize and improve deployment processes
-  - Implemented comprehensive observability and streamlined deployment pipelines using #strong("ArgoCD") ]
+  - Implemented comprehensive observability and streamlined deployment pipelines using #strong("ArgoCD")

-#resume-entry(
-  title: "Programming Team Lead",
-  location: "Montreal, Canada",
-  date: "November 2020 - June 2023",
-  description: "Ubisoft (Online Services)",
-)

-#resume-item[
-  - Led the successful migration from #strong("Node.js") to #strong(".NEt") for improved performance
+  - Led the successful migration from #strong("Node.js") to #strong(".NET") for improved performance
-  - Orchestrated the transition to cloud-native architecture while managing Stats and Leaderboards systems ]
+  - Orchestrated the transition of #strong("Kafka")-based systemd to cloud-native architecture while managing Stats and Leaderboards systems
+]

 #resume-entry(